Multivariate Fast Iterative Filtering for the decomposition of nonstationary signals: Conclusions

+When applied to real life signals, besides confirming all the aforementioned good performance, the MvFIF technique proved to produce results comparable with other methods proposed so far in the literature.

+From a computational time point of view, the proposed method proved to be from two to three orders of magnitudes faster than other methods, as confirmed by all the numerical tests presented in this work.

-The main problem with FIF, and consequently with MvFIF, is its rigidity in extracting single strongly nonstationary components potentially contained in a signal, like chirps, multipaths and whistles.
+The main problem with FIF, and consequently with MvFIF, is its rigidity in extracting strongly nonstationary monocomponents, like chirps, multipaths and whistles, which can be contained in a signal.
 This limitation is due to the so called mode--splitting problem which effects also EMD and derived algorithms \cite{yeh2010complementary}.
-For this reason, the Adaptive Local Iterative Filtering (ALIF) has been recently proposed in the literature \cite{cicone2016adaptive} as a more flexible generalization of FIF.
-The ALIF convergence and stability analysis proved to be harder than the FIF one \cite{cicone2016adaptive}.
-Even though there have been some preliminary promising results in this direction in the last couple of years \cite{cicone2017spectral,cicone2020convergence}, a complete a priori guarantee of convergence of ALIF method remains still an open problem.
-This is the reason why ALIF has not been extended to handle multivariate signals yet.
-We plan to work to the ALIF convergence and subsequent extension to multivariate signals in the future.
+For this reason, the Adaptive Local Iterative Filtering (ALIF) and Resampled Iterative Filtering (RIF) algorithms have been recently proposed in the literature \cite{cicone2016adaptive,barbarino2021stabilization} as a more flexible generalizations of FIF.
+We plan to work to the extension of these techniques to handle multivariate signals in the future.